How to Use DeepSeek in VS Code: The $2/Month AI Coding Assistant Setup Guide

 Step 2: Configure Continue for Local DeepSeek

-Update your Continue configuration to point to your local Ollama instance:
+Update your config.yaml to point to your local Ollama instance:

 Ensure Ollama is running — visit http://localhost:11434 in your browser to confirm you see "Ollama is running".
-Continue will automatically connect to the local Ollama API and route all requests to your machine.
+Continue will automatically connect to the local Ollama API at that address and route all requests to your machine.
+No API key is required for local Ollama.

 Step 3: Verify It Works